 How do you handle a demanding Executive?

-It is undoubtedly the case that the demands on Executives are higher than they have ever been, which means that they can become pretty demanding and put a lot of pressure on their Assistant to shoulder some of the burdens.
+Undoubtedly, the demands on Executives are higher than ever, which means they can become pretty demanding and put a lot of pressure on their Assistants to shoulder some of the burdens.
 That is part of our role.
-This question is becoming more common in interviews, and it is worth asking yourself, firstly, if you want to work for a demanding Executive?
+This question is becoming more common in interviews, and it is worth asking yourself if you want to work for a demanding Executive.
 There are other options and other roles.
 If you feel that you can handle the demands, here is a great answer to showcase your skills.

 “I always say that I work with my Executive, so if they are demanding, I like to find out why.
-If they are under a lot of pressure, I can help to reduce that pressure by working with them calmly and professionally and getting through the work and meeting deadlines.
-If it is in their nature to think everything is urgent and needs to be done straight away, I make sure I communicate so that I am not on the backfoot.
-I find that once I am working well with my Executive, we both understand each other’s strengths and weaknesses, and we frequently communicate the difficult aspects of their character to become less abrasive.”
+If they are under a lot of pressure, I can help reduce that pressure by working with them calmly and professionally, getting through the work, and meeting deadlines.
+If it is in their nature to think everything is urgent and needs to be done immediately, I make sure I communicate so that I am not on the back foot.
+I find that once I work well with my Executive, we understand each other’s strengths and weaknesses, and we frequently communicate the difficult aspects of their character to become less abrasive.”

 What are you looking for in your career development?

-This question is always tricky for assistants to answer because firstly, you don’t want to respond in a way that suggests you are using the job as a stepping stone to something better and secondly that you lack ambition.
+This question is always tricky for Assistants to answer because you don’t want to respond in a way that suggests you are using the job as a stepping stone to something better.
+Secondly, you don’t want to look like you lack ambition.
 Your answer wants to land somewhere in the middle of ‘just an assistant’ territory and world domination.

 “I want to progressively earn more responsibility and participate in more projects and activities over time.
 I want to manage a team at some point and lead projects.
-I want my career development to reflect the new challenges I am setting myself.
-So ideally, I’d like to attend courses or have some time for self-study so that I can learn new skills which will progress my career and benefit the organisation as a whole.”
+I want my career development to reflect the new challenges I am setting for myself.
+So ideally, I’d like to attend courses or have some time for self-study to learn new skills which will progress my career and benefit the organisation as a whole.”

 What has been your biggest professional disappointment?

 Oh, this is a horrible question!
 It is, however, fairly common, so don’t let this question get the better of you.
-Don’t whatever you do, give an example of something that was entirely your fault and caused many problems – like that time you forgot to organise your Manager’s Visa to Russia and they ended up in prison.
+Don’t, whatever you do, give an example of something that was entirely your fault and caused many problems – like that time you forgot to organise your Manager’s Visa to Russia, and they ended up in prison.
 Yes, it is a funny story but not one to share with your new employer!
-Instead, describe something that was not in your control, which impacted you personally, how you got over it, and what positive outcomes you have taken from the experience.
+Instead, describe something that was not in your control, which impacted you personally, how you overcame it, and what positive outcomes you have taken from the experience.

 Do you consider yourself to be successful?

 Yes, it should be the only answer to this question, but a little humour will help you answer without sounding like an egomaniac.
-Think of an example that shows you have achieved more than your role required, such as that great event you managed or the incredibly complex trip you organised for your Executive.
-With any example that you use to demonstrate that you set yourself objectives and goals, you worked hard to achieve and are proud of your successes.
+Think of an example that shows you have achieved more than your roles required, such as that great event you managed or the incredibly complex trip you organised for your Executive.
+With any example, you demonstrate that you set your objectives and goals, worked hard to achieve them, and are proud of your successes.
 If you are applying for your first assistant role, refer back to your studies, this would be my example:

 “During University, I worked part-time while completing my course.
 I had to balance my studies with a part-time role that ultimately paid for my education.
-I learned very quickly how to manage my time not to neglect my job or my studies.
-I am proud that I managed to achieve my results while gaining work experiences to help me in my chosen career.
-I feel like my time at university has given me the confidence to be successful in the future.”
+I quickly learned how to manage my time and not neglect my job or studies.
+I am proud that I achieved my results while gaining work experience to help me in my chosen career.
+I feel like my time at University has given me the confidence to be successful in the future.”

-Give me an example of a goal that you set yourself and how you went about achieving it?
+Give me an example of a goal and how you achieved it.

-The example could be something personal like completing your first marathon, or it could be work-related – either way, make sure you pick something that gives you a chance to shine.
-If you decide to use an example from your career, make sure you mention the impact on your career development and what you have learnt as a result.
+The example could be something personal like completing your first marathon or work-related – either way, make sure you pick something that gives you a chance to shine.
+If you use an example from your career, mention the impact on your career development and what you have learnt.

 “After a few years working as a Personal Assistant, I wanted to take the next step and move up to an Executive Assistant working with board-level directors.
-I felt this was the best way to move forward in my career, so I set myself a challenge to achieve the promotion within two years.
-Firstly, I made sure that I was getting all of the basic functions of my role right and that I could complete every fundamental task easily and quickly.
+I felt this was the best way to move forward in my career, so I challenged myself to achieve the promotion within two years.
+Firstly, I ensured that I was getting all of the basic functions of my role right and could complete every fundamental task easily and quickly.
 Once I had procedures to deal with my administrative tasks, I started to ask for more challenging tasks.
-My Manager knew that I could take on more work, so they asked me to help out on various business-wide projects.
+My Manager knew I could take on more work, so they asked me to help on various business-wide projects.
 I worked hard to ensure that on each of these projects, people knew who I was, what I was capable of and that I was willing to work hard.
 Just after a year and a half, I was headhunted by a board-level Director to work as their Executive Assistant.
 I was pleased with my success.
-Setting that goal not only meant I received a promotion, but I picked up many new skills along the way.”
+Setting that goal meant I received a promotion and picked up many new skills along the way.”

-Can you give me an example of a positive change that you have made in an organisation?
+Can you give me an example of a positive change you have made in an organisation?

 The thing to remember with scenario-based questions is that you don’t have to give a complicated answer, and you don’t have to pick examples that make you sound amazing.
-You have to provide an example that shows you in the best light, but don’t spend half an hour describing the scenario.
+You must provide an example that shows you in the best light but doesn’t spend half an hour describing the scenario.
 Keep your answers short and, more importantly, structured.

-“I was working with a Director that was not the most organised person when it came to paperwork.
-He would often turn up to meetings without the correct supporting papers, or they would have doodles all over them, which didn’t help his reputation.
-He was very self-reliant, so he didn’t want me to touch his unique filing system.
-I knew that I could help him, so I started to print out his email attachments and anything that he might need for an upcoming meeting in the first few months of working together.
+“I was working with a Director that was not the most organised person regarding paperwork.
+He would often attend meetings without the correct supporting papers, or they would have doodles all over them, which didn’t help his reputation.
+He was self-reliant and didn’t want me to touch his unique filing system.
+I knew I could help him, so I started printing out his email attachments and anything he might need for an upcoming meeting in the first few months of working together.
 Before I went home every evening, I would print out his calendar and attach the correct paperwork for his meetings the next day.
-I would pop the file on his desk to have everything he needed for the following morning.
+I would pop the file on his desk for everything he needed the following morning.
 He loved the idea and became more reliant on my help.
 It was a positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”

 Can you give me an example of a time you have worked with a difficult person and how you dealt with the situation?

-During every competency-based interview, you will be asked about your people management skills.
-It is always worth having a story or two in the back of your mind as this is such a common question.
-In your answer, do show that you dealt with the situation yourself (rather than referring it to HR).
-If you have had a horrendous experience, either tone it down or use another example.
+You will be asked about your people management skills during every competency-based interview.
+It is always worth having a story or two in the back of your mind, as this is such a common question.
+In your answer, show that you dealt with the situation yourself (rather than referring it to HR).
+Suppose you have had a horrendous experience.
+Either tone it down or use another example.
 Again, don’t spend too long answering questions that provoke negative answers; you want to move on to questions that allow you to shine.
-Do remember with any negative item, make your answer as positive as possible, and inject humour to show that this person has not affected your self-esteem.
+Remember, with any negative item, make your answer as positive as possible, and inject humour to show that this person has not affected your self-esteem.

 Can you give me an example of excellent customer service?